q-nawwarah/nawwarah-bi-portfolio/README.md

 #### Dataset: Superstore dataset (2014–2017)

 ##### About Me

-Nawwarah Yusof – Data Analyst | Power BI & Business Intelligence Specializing in data cleaning, analysis, visualization, and executive-ready dashboards to support decision-making across sales, finance, and public health domains.
+>Nawwarah Yusof< – Data Analyst | Power BI & Business Intelligence Specializing in `data cleaning, analysis, visualization, and executive-ready dashboards` to support decision-making across sales, finance, and public health domains.
----

 > *All datasets used in this portfolio are sample or publicly available and are for learning and demonstration purposes only.*